 As we are doing the detective work, we’ll use an app to help us find out the size of your cache.

-At this point, you can download the free version of CleanMyMac X. This is a popular Mac cleaner/disk analyzer.
+At this point, you can get your free CleanMyMac trial.
+This is a popular Mac cleaner/disk analyzer that helps you clarify, declutter, and protect your Mac.
 It’s notarized by Apple, so it’s safe to use.

 Let it scan your drive, and you’ll get the result.